VoxelForge/VoxelForge/README.md

 - Say “/help” in chat.
 This always works.
 - If you use Unified Inventory, click on the book icon in the inventory menu

-The documentation system itself should be more or less self-explanationary.
+The documentation system itself should be more or less self-explanatory.

 This mod is useless on its own, you will only need this mod as a dependency for mods which actually add some help entries.